Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ## Aligning Table Content

 By default, table content is aligned to the left.
-Still, that default position can be altered by using colon signs ( : ), as follows.
+However, that default position can be altered by using colon signs ( : ), as follows.

 	::gfm
 	|Pretty headline|Pretty headline bis  |